How Underwriters Qualify Income And Approve Mortgage Loans

-Mortgage loans must be documented in accordance with the mortgage guidelines of the individual loans programs.
-We will use FHA on this blog since FHA are the most popular loans in the United States.
+Mortgage loans must be documented in accordance with the mortgage guidelines of the individual loan programs.
+We will use FHA on this blog since FHA are the most popular loan in the United States.
 Lenders on FHA Loans will use HUD Guidelines and the automated findings of the Automated Underwriting System when qualifying mortgage loan applicants on FHA Loans.
-In general, most loan programs have the similar requirements when calculating qualifying income and the way how underwriters qualify income.
+In general, most loan programs have similar requirements when calculating qualifying income and the way how underwriters qualify income.

-- Only income that meets FHA standards for stable income should be included in the AUS submission.
+- The only income that meets FHA standards for stable income should be included in the AUS submission